 'That's the only telephone number I had!' this gentleman explained with a disheartened sigh.
+'What could I do?'

 (Swiss logic?)

 When it was explained that there had been nobody to meet the train, causing TARGET to resort to the actions that it had taken, the fat man said that that was contrary to that which the driver of the hire car had attested to him in a telephone call, received by the hotel just prior to our arrival.